 Apply a hearty layer of mulch over the top of your entire onion bed/s before planting to save yourself hours of weeding later on.
 Oh, and be sure to wear a mask to protect your lungs while you do this!

-Step 2: Part the Mulch
+Step 2: Part the Mulch for Planting

 When you’re ready to plant your onion bed, you need to plant into the actual soil.
 This means you must part the straw and create what I call “growing rows.”